-of the allied armies lay in opposite directions--the English base on the German Ocean, the Prussian through Liege and Maestricht to the Rhine.
+Napoleon's plan of campaign was founded on the circumstance that the bases of the allied armies lay in opposite directions--the English base on the German Ocean, the Prussian through LiŁge and Maestricht to the Rhine.
 The military probability was that if either army was forced to retreat, it would retreat towards its base; and to do this would be to march away from its ally.
 Napoleon was in no situation to manoeuvre leisurely, with all Europe on the march against him.
 His engrossing aim was to gain immediate victory over his adversaries in Belgium before the Russians and Austrians should close in around him.
-His expectation was that Bluecher would offer battle about Fleurus and be overwhelmed before the Anglo-Dutch army could come to the support of its Prussian ally.
+His expectation was that Blücher would offer battle about Fleurus and be overwhelmed before the Anglo-Dutch army could come to the support of its Prussian ally.
 To make sure of preventing that junction the Emperor's intention was to detail Ney with the left wing to reach and hold Quatre Bras.
 The Prussians thoroughly beaten, drifting rearward toward their base, and reduced to a condition of comparative inoffensiveness, he would then turn on Wellington and force him to give battle.